mbodm/WAUZ/README.md

 - Start WAUZ
 - Select the folder which contains the downloaded addon zip files (Source-Folder).
 Typically some temporary download folder.
 - Select the folder to unzip the addons into (Destination-Folder).
 Typically the World of Warcraft AddOns folder.
+- Press the "Unzip" button
+- Hint: WAUZ will never remove, overwrite or touch any other files or folders in the Destination-Folder, than the ones it unzips out of the zip files.
+- Hint: WAUZ will save your folder settings automatically, when you close the app.